sashgems/HW2_Practice_With_Locators/README.md

 # Practicing With Locators on Amazon Sign In Page
 # 1. Practice with locators.
 # Create locators + search strategy for these page elements of Amazon Sign in page:
+    # amazon_locator_practice.py
-    # Amazon.SignIn.py file contains the locators and search strategy for the following
+    # contains the locators and search strategy for the following
         # Amazon logo
         # Email field
         # Continue button